How API Abuse Nearly Bankrupted a Developer Tools Startup

 TL;DR

-Someone discovered our /api/generate endpoint had no authentication or rate limiting.
-Over a weekend, they made millions of requests using our OpenAI API key.
-We woke up Monday to a $47,000 bill.
-After lengthy negotiations, OpenAI forgave most of the charges, but only after we proved we'd implemented proper protections.
+Someone discovered a developer tools company's /api/generate endpoint had no authentication or rate limiting.
+Over a weekend, they made millions of requests using the company's OpenAI API key.
+The team woke up Monday to a $47,000 bill.
+After lengthy negotiations, OpenAI forgave most of the charges, but only after the team proved they'd implemented proper protections.

-On Monday morning, I opened an email from OpenAI with the subject line "Usage Alert - Action Required."
-The number inside made me physically ill.
+On Monday morning, the founder of a small developer tools company opened an email from OpenAI with the subject line "Usage Alert - Action Required."
+The number inside made him physically ill.

 The Horrifying Discovery